Millet vs Quinoa: Which is Better? A Complete Comparison

 - Salt or add spices to taste.

-- Red quinoa takes about 3-5 minutes longer to cook.
+- The red color takes about 3-5 minutes longer to cook.

 - If it’s properly cooked, you can see little, curled ends.

-Check out 13 healthy substitutes for quinoa in my article, Quinoa Replacements: 13 Healthy Substitutes.
+Check out 13 healthy substitutes in my article, Quinoa Replacements: 13 Healthy Substitutes.

-When someone buys millet, a common question asked is, can I substitute millet for quinoa?
+When someone can’t find one of the two foods called for in a recipe, a common question asked is, can I substitute one for the other?

 Millet can substitute for quinoa and both are interchangeable with each other in recipes, side dishes, salads and baking.
-Both can substitute in gluten free dishes as quinoa and millet are naturally gluten free.
-When substituting millet for quinoa use equal amounts called for in the recipe.
+Both can substitute in gluten free dishes as they are naturally gluten free.
+When substituting use equal amounts called for in the recipe.

 The best substitutes for quinoa are: